 - Our voluntary Out of Home Care program ensures young people are kept in the community where possible.

 - Your donation goes towards ensuring that every young person has access to internet, computers, clothing, shoes, training needs, textbooks and other items that, without, the young people would face additional barriers to education and employment.

 - Our neighbourhood and community are better off when everybody takes responsibility for children who become homeless and for the factors which contribute to youth homelessness.

 The Burdekin Association's trauma-informed and client-centred educational program looks at the physiological, social, emotional and academic impacts of trauma and adversity on our young people.

-Our current Education Specialist is getting the most amazing results from our young people because she works collaboratively with them and their Case Manager understanding their stories in order to know how to support them.
+Our Education Specialists are getting the most amazing results from our young people because they work collaboratively with them and their Case Manager understanding their stories in order to know how to support them.

 By choosing to help us, young people in our care will receive a range of targeted education support including: